MythicReliquary/LibreSlicer/docs/REBRAND.md

 “LibreSlicer” states our values in the name: creator-first, open core (AGPLv3), and no telemetry.
 Same code lineage, same team—clearer direction.

 ## What changed (and what didn’t)
-- **Changed:** Name, website domain, on-page branding, release tags, docs.
+- **Changed:** Name, website domain, on-page branding, release tags, docs, and in-app resources.
 - **Unchanged:** License (AGPLv3 for the Supporter Build), funding model (Transparent Commons), and clean-room Hephaestus Pro track.

 ## Timeline